fed/blog-11ty/content/blog/jira-search-engine/index.md

 ---
 title: Jira search engine in your browser
 date: 2020-04-21
-spoiler: Instructions on how to configure Chrome to allow searching for Jira tickets from the URL bar.
+description: Instructions on how to configure Chrome to allow searching for Jira tickets from the URL bar.
-category: tools
+tags: tools
 ---

 Here's how you can add the ability to search and directly access Jira tickets from within your browser's URL bar.